-Functional magnetic resonance imaging (fMRI) uses MR imaging to measure the tiny changes in blood flow that take place in an active part of the brain.
+Functional magnetic resonance imaging (fMRI) uses MR imaging to measure the tiny changes in blood flow that take place when a certain part of your brain is working.

 What are some common uses of the procedure?

-- determine which part of the brain is handling critical functions such as thought, speech, movement and sensation, which is called brain mapping.
+- Determine which part of the brain is handling critical functions such as thought, speech, movement and sensation, which is called brain mapping.
 Studying which parts of the brain are involved in certain functions of our body is called functional anatomy.

 How should I prepare?

 Most MRI facilities will ask you to change into a hospital gown or scrubs before your MRI.

 Guidelines about eating and drinking before an MRI vary between specific exams and facilities.
 Take food and medications as usual unless your doctor or the MRI facility tells you otherwise.

 Some MRI exams use an injection of contrast material.
 The doctor may ask if you have allergies to IV contrast material.
 MRI exams commonly use a contrast material called gadolinium.
 Doctors can use gadolinium in patients who are allergic to iodine contrast, and many types of MRI contrast are safe even if you have kidney disease.
 A patient is much less likely to be allergic to gadolinium than to iodine contrast.
 However, even if the patient has a known allergy to gadolinium, it may be possible to use it after appropriate pre-medication.
 For more information on allergic reactions to gadolinium contrast, please consult the ACR Manual on Contrast Media.
 Functional MRI exams do not themselves require gadolinium; however, your doctor may order a contrast scan with gadolinium at the same scanning session.

 Tell the technologist or radiologist if you have any serious health problems or recent surgeries.